Healthy Homes Assessment Kenepuru

 Draught Stopping Kenepuru

-Draughts may lead to less temperature in houses.
-A humid home costs more to heat, meaning wasting energy and increased bills.
+Draughts may lead to low temperatures inside households.
+A humid house costs more to heat, resulting in wasted energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air coming in or a clear draught from a gap or hole, then it’s likely a crack or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit within the house require seals.
-In the case of an open fireplace is not in use, it can cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as much as imaginable.
+If you are able to feel external air coming in or a clear draught from a hole or gap, then it is probably a gap or crack that requirements sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit from the home require to be sealed.
+For example, if the open fireplace isn’t in use it may cause draughts and should be sealed off.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.

-There is no need to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure as the home warms and cools to allow them to be closed and opened rather than securing.
-We will inspect every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors may be required to allow movement of the structure when the household warms and cools in order to let them be closed and opened rather than securing.
+We will examine every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections